Harvard Extension Courses in Government

 American Elections and Party Power

-Daniel Epstein PhD, Lecturer on Government, Harvard University
+Daniel J. Epstein PhD, Lecturer on Government, Harvard University

 National elections have enormous consequences.
 Political parties are the institutional actors that contest and win almost every state and federal election.
-The present and past development of the US party system and how the parties have contested elections is the focus of this course, especially the parties changing ideologies, personalities, and geographic variation over time, up through and including the midterm elections of 2022.
+The present and past development of the US party system and how the parties have contested elections is the focus of this course, especially the parties' changing ideologies, personalities, and geographic variation over time, up through and including the 2024 presidential primaries.
 Students learn about theoretical views of political parties, the electoral rules that produce party incentives and structures, and key moments in the development of the US political party system.
-We also focus on the 2022 election campaign, including not only the House and Senate, but also gubernatorial races.
+The current events of the 2024 presidential race also are an important focus as the party primaries unfold over the course of the semester.

 Prerequisites: GOVT E-30 recommended.